Events & Exhibits

 April 28-30, 2017: Formerly known as Market Square Art Fair, several blocks of downtown Knoxville becomes a dynamic street festival encompassing high-quality visual, performing, culinary, and children’s arts.

 April 2017: Produced along with Legacy Parks Foundation, these interpretive hikes will highlight interesting facts, features, and flora about unique locations.
+DATE TBA.

 April 2017: Focusing on the idea of stepping out into our community, the trails are at least one-mile in length and folks are encouraged to walk, run, or bike these trails.

 May 6-7, 2017: Artists studio trails take you behind the scenes of local artists’ creative processes and into their working studios.

 June 2-30, 2017: Progressive emerging and professional regional artists exhibit their work in a variety of genres.